 Kevin Williams is an eighth grader at Preparatory School of DC.
 He participates in the DC Scholarship Opportunity Program.

 I met a lot of my friends at my school and we are still friends to this day.
 Calvary Christian Academy closed in July 2018.
-I am not an eighth grader at Preparatory School of DC.
+I am now an eighth grader at the Preparatory School of DC.
 Some of the students came to my new school and some of my friends did too.

 My mother went to Catholic school from the first grade to the twelth grade also.
 She wants what’s best for me in my life and felt that a private education would best meet my educational needs.
 The teachers and staff at my school make sure that no student is left behind.